cryologger/ice-tracking-beacon/README.md

 ### 2.2 Bill of Materials

 **Table 1.** Bill of materials and associated costs for components used in the Cryologger iceberg tracking beacon v3.0.
+Component costs current as of July 2021.
 | Component | Product | Cost (USD) |
 | --- | --- | :---: |
 | Satellite transceiver | [Rock7 RockBLOCK 9603](http://www.rock7mobile.com/products-rockblock-9603) | $249.95 |